symfony/symfony-docs/reference/forms/types/dateinterval.rst

 **type**: ``string`` **default**: ``dateinterval``

-The format of the *input* data - i.e. the format that the interval is stored on your underlying object.
+The format of the *input* data - e.g. the format that the interval is stored on your underlying object.
 Valid values are:

 * ``string`` (a string formatted with `ISO 8601`_ standard, e.g. ``P7Y6M5DT12H15M30S``)